YeonCheolGit/Codility/README.md

-# Codility
+# Solutions of Codility and LeetCode

-Repository for paractising Colility tasks.
+Repository for solutions of Codility and LeetCode.
-if you use this at Codility, You need to change class name to `Solution`.
+Need to change class name to `Solution`.